The Teachings of Sathya Sai Baba

 Concerning using fish for food, Sathya Sai Baba notes that these animals also die in suffering.

 Once Sathya Sai Baba sent a group of His disciples to live in the mountains in monastic seclusion.
 The purpose of this seclusion was meditative training.
-And in order that disciples did not distract themselves from this training by seeking food, He gave them a jug in which they could find enough food materialized by Him every day.
+And so that the disciples did not distract themselves from this training by seeking food, He gave them a jug in which they could find enough food materialized by Him every day.
 What was in their “menu”?
 Rice, vegetables, beans, fruit, juices, and before night (before going to bed) everyone had a glass of milk.

 Killing-free nutrition is favorable for purifying the mind and consciousness.
 If one gets up early and goes to bed early, this also contributes to purification of the mind and consciousness.
 The second thing that a neophyte in religion should do is to refuse to concentrate the mind on negative traits of other people.
 Each person is potentially God.
 See God in everyone.
 Love everyone as the manifestation of God for you!
 I teach you by using the negative and positive traits of other people.